Agencies Responsible for regulating drones in the State of Florida

 Drones are allowed in Florida for recreational and commercial use, subject to FAA regulations and flight controls put in place by local governments.
 Read on for details.

-Specific additional drone laws by Florida State legislature
+Specific additional drone laws by the Florida State legislature

 Florida Statutes defines a drone as a “powered, aerial vehicle that: